henzeb/laravel-pipeline-factory/docs/transaction.md

-# The Transactional Pipe
+# The Transaction Pipe

-The transactional pipe allows you to execute one or more pipes within a Database Transaction.
+The transaction pipe allows you to execute one or more pipes within a Database Transaction.
 If one of the pipes fails it rolls back.

 ````php